Bribie Island: Politics

 At a Federal level, Bribie Island is part of the Division of Longman and has been represented by Terry Young MP, a member of the Liberal National Party of Queensland who sits in the Liberal party room in parliament, since 2019.
-At a state level Bribie Island is represented by Rick Williams, the Labor Party Member of the Queensland Legislative Assembly for Pumicestone.
+At a state level Bribie Island is represented by Ariana Doolan, the Liberal National Party Member of the Queensland Legislative Assembly for Pumicestone.

 People

 The artist Ian Fairweather lived on Bribie Island for many years in self-inflicted poverty.
 A park on the island is named in his honour at the corner of First Ave and Hunter St Bongaree.

 Brisbane Broncos players Jack Reed, an English representative, and Matt Gillett, a State of Origin representative grew up on Bribie Island.